 Many of you have probably heard about the classic acronym for choosing a lifestyle specialty called ROAD: Radiology, Ophthalmology, Anesthesiology, and Dermatology.
-But, does radiology still belong in this acronym?
-Or, should we entirely discard this as an ancient historical quirk?
-(Those days fifty years ago that we only used x-ray, nuclear medicine, and ultrasound!)
+But does radiology still belong in this acronym?
+Or should we entirely discard this as an ancient historical quirk?
+(Those days fifty years ago when we only used X-ray, nuclear medicine, and ultrasound!)
 So, let’s look at the criteria that should make up a lifestyle specialty, including the amount of time that you need to work, the amount of money that you can make, the amount of stress in your daily work life, and the flexibility of living and working where you want when you want.
 Then, let’s go through whether we, as radiology specialists, can still meet the criteria for a lifestyle specialty and compare it to others.
-And, finally, let’s give the radiology specialty a final grade.
+And finally, let’s give the radiology specialty a final grade.

 Grading Criterion For Radiology As A Lifestyle Specialty